sumaila-ali/Pensions-Solvency-Calculator/README.md

 Symbol	Description

-ε₁, ε₂	Entry rates into contributors/pension
+ε₁, ε₂	Entry rates into contributors/pension influenced by external factors like government policies.

 λ₁, λ₂	Contributor and pensioner growth rates

 μ₁, μ₂	Contributor and pensioner exit/death rates

-init_*	Initial population in each category

-Ave_*	Average contribution or payout

-t	Time (years)
+t: time in months.